3 Simple Tips for Internet Security

 Simply put, your own awareness will often be your greatest defense.
 Malicious programs that have made their way on to your system could present a pop-up window that says you should update immediately.
 These almost always look odd and out of place, and often have misspelled words.
 If you don’t see an update from your operating system tray (such as the image under our first tip), it’s best to investigate it separately by going to the vendor directly.
 It’s easy to become lax and automatically click something that says “Update” without reading what it is.
 If you take a few moments to read what is displayed, you will save yourself a lot of potential problems.

-Matt James (CISSP, CPT, CEH, CDNA, Security+) has more than 15 years of experience in cyber security and information technology.
+Matt James (CISSP, CISM, CPT, CEH, CDNA, Security+) has more than 15 years of experience in cyber security and information technology.
 He has lead and performed numerous red-team activities against the public and private sector, as well as major Fortune 500 corporations and federal agencies.
 Medically retired from the Army after injuries sustained during combat operations, Matt resides in the Washington, D.C. area where he manages a cyber red team for a major telecommunication corporation.